Matt-Cowsert/FOCUS_Spec/specification/datasets/contract_commitment/columns/contractid.md

 Contract ID is a provider-assigned identifier for a contract describing the agreed terms between a provider and a customer.
 Contracts can include commitment to a certain amount of spend or usage over an agreed period of time.

+## Requirements

-The ContractId column adheres to the following requirements:
+ContractId adheres to the following requirements:

 * ContractId MUST be present in a Contract Commitment [*FOCUS dataset*](#glossary:FOCUS-dataset).
 * ContractId MUST be of type String.